 Plus, it’s a sign of trustworthiness.
-If a future resident recognizes that you take measures to protect their data before their rent is due, they’re more likely to trust you with other things.
+If future residents recognize that you protect their data before their rent is due, they’re more likely to trust you with other things.
 Like, for example, their home.

 Plus, Google’s giving you bonus points.
 Sure, there’s not much of a bonus today, but the cost of a Transport Layer Security (TLS)/Secure Sockets Layer (SSL) certificate is generally inconsequential for a multifamily SEO bonus.
-If you care about your multifamily websites showing up in search engines, you should get this going.
+You should get this going if you care about your multifamily websites appearing in search engines.

 Am I using HTTPS for my multifamily website?

 So are you capitalizing on this opportunity?
 Well, let’s see.

 Go to your website.

 Depending on your browser, you might notice subtle cues in your location bar that highlight whether the site you’re viewing is encrypted (i.e. it begins with https://) or unencrypted (also called “plain text,” with URLs beginning with http://).
 If your multifamily website URL begins with “https://” and you see no errors, then you’re encrypted.

 If your site begins with “http://”, try placing an “s” after the “p” and see if your site works.
 If not, or if it works partially but has errors, then that’s bad news.
 Your multifamily website is missing out on all the perks of HTTPS.

 So you discovered that you’re not encrypted.
 That’s okay; don’t panic.
 It’s fixable.